 So, what I suggested to Brian was that he transition into organic food slowly and begin with breakfast.
-I threw out the idea of starting with an organic breakfast comprised of organic oatmeal with an organic banana and organic palm sugar.
+I threw out the idea of starting with an organic breakfast comprised of organic oatmeal with an organic banana and sweetened with organic palm sugar.

 Again, he mentioned his concern about the cost and I told him not to worry.
 I said that I didn’t think it would be more than $4 or $5 dollars.
 As it turns out, I was very far off from that price range.

 Let’s take a close look at the cost.
 Since he doesn’t live near an organic market and might not have found the ingredients so easily, I did the shopping for him and this what I came up with.

 Bag of Organic Palm Sugar: $4.99